jupyterlab/extension-examples/README.md

 [Click here for 4_datagrid](4_datagrid)

-## The `OutputArea` class: Notebook-style Output Rendering ##
+## Kernel Outputs: Simple Notebook-style Rendering ##

-In this extension we will see how we can do the same as in the previous extension using the `OutputArea` class that JupyterLab provides.
-Essentially, `OutputArea` will render the data that came as a reply to an execute message in the same way as in the notebook.
+In this extension we will see how initialize a kernel, and how to execute code and how to display the rendered output.
+We use the `OutputArea` class for this purpose that Jupyterlab uses internally to render the output area under a notebook cell or the output area in the console.

+Essentially, `OutputArea` will renders the data that comes as a reply to an execute message that was sent to an underlying kernel.
 Under the hood, the `OutputArea` and the `OutputAreaModel` classes act similar to the `KernelView` and `KernelModel` classes that we have defined ourselves before.
 We therefore get rid of the `model.ts` and `widget.tsx` files and change the panel class to:

 #### Reorganizing the extension code ####

-Since our extension is growing bigger and bigger, we begin by splitting our code into more managable units.
+Since our extension is growing bigger, we begin by splitting our code into more managable units.
 Roughly we can see three larger components of our application:

 1.  the `JupyterLabPlugin` that activates all extension components and connects them to the main `Jupyterlab` application via commands, launcher, or menu items.
 2.  a Panel that combines different widgets into a single application
-3.  different widgets that define smaller elements such as buttons

-We split these components in the three files:
+We split these components in the two files:

 ```
 src/
 ├── index.ts
-├── panel.ts
-└── widget.tsx
+└── panel.ts
 ```

-Let's go through these files one by one:
+Let's go first through `panel.ts`:

 ```
 export